le717/Blocks/Documentation/Tutorial.md

 Well, I'll tell you.
 A One-way, west-bound Red Cube is a unique cube in *Island Xtreme Stunts*.
 They are only found in Maggie Post's *Trouble in Store* minigame
-(that is, only in an unmodded copy),it only comes in Red, has a one-of-a-kind code, has an arrow on the top to visually remind you it is special, and even have special properties, since it only move ones direction, to the right of the layout.
+(that is, only in an unmodded copy), it only comes in Red, has a one-of-a-kind code, has an arrow on the top to visually remind you it is special, and even have special properties, since it only move ones direction, to the right of the layout.
 If you think about the level in terms of a map, and have a standard NSEW compass, we can call the top of the level North, the bottom South, the left side East, and the right side West, you'll find this cube only moves West.
 You can't push it North or South, and clearly not East, only West.
 But despite all this special-ness about the cube, it still validates a Red Tile, and it can be